JuliaHomotopyContinuation/HomotopyContinuation.jl/docs/src/pathtracking.md

 setup!
 ```

-It is also possible to use a `PathTracker` as an iterator.
+It is also possible to use a `CoreTracker` as an iterator.
 This can either
-be done by the high level `iterator` method or by directly using a `PathTracker`
+be done by the high level `iterator` method or by directly using a `CoreTracker`
 as an iterator.
 The recommend approach is simply using `iterator`.
 ```@docs
 iterator